tomasohara/mezcla/README.txt

-﻿Mezcla is Spanish for mixture, and this repository contains a variety of Python scripts.

-Note: This is an upgrade of the misc-utility repository with Python 2 support being phased out.
+﻿Note: This is an upgrade of the misc-utility repository with Python 2 support being phased out.

 Miscellaneous Python scripts developed over the course of several independent consulting projects.
 This also includes some code samples I adapted from publicly available source.
 (The code is not proprietary in nature.
 For example, it was not "borrowed" from proprietary source files, nor based on proprietary processes.)